fugerit-org/graalkus/README.md

 ## Run benchmark with plotting

-To run benchmakr with plotting, psrecord should be installed.
+To run benchmark with plotting, psrecord should be installed.

 Build the application without launching it, and run :